 Feldesman Tucker Leifer Fidell LLP (FTLF) is the leader in health center law and FTCA training from a legal perspective and has led trainings across the country for health centers of all sizes.
 Together, this FTCA team has advised and counseled hundreds of health centers on the day-to-day FTCA-related issues that arise for health centers.

 Marty Bree has dedicated his entire career to serving the needs of health centers both inside government and out.
 From 1998 through 2004, Marty directed the Health Center Federal Tort Claims Act medical malpractice program, writing much of the policy that is in effect today.
 Marty Bree has more than thirty years of experience working with health centers and the FTCA Program.
 Marty is a member of the New Jersey Bar and is not licensed in Washington, DC.
 His practice is limited to federal health care matters.
 [Full Bio]

-Molly Evans is a Partner in the firm’s health law practice group.
+Molly Evans is a Partner in the firm’s health care practice group.
 She advises health centers on the management of clinical, employment and workforce related risks, with a particular focus on professional liability, Federal Tort Claims Act, and HIPAA matters.
 From her experience as both a private attorney and in-house counsel, Molly knows the importance of managing liability and risk issues in mission-driven organizations.
 [Full Bio]

 Matt Freedus is a Partner with the firm and represents health centers facing a variety of adverse administrative decisions and legal actions.
 Defending clients in all phases of administrative and judicial review, from the lowest level up to the Supreme Court, he also represents clients in affirmative litigation against states and other entities.
 Matt has litigated on behalf of health centers on a variety of issues, including denials of deeming applications and the scope of FTCA coverage for malpractice actions brought against health centers and their providers.
 [Full Bio]

 Participants can earn up to 10.40 CPE credits in Specialized Knowledge and Applications upon completion of all course requirements.